Mirinda Logo

 Mirinda Logo 2012

-The logo returned to the theme of citrus fruits but without a direct hint of orange.
-The idea of its layout is original and different from everyone else.
-Behind the name, a semicircle of fruit with slices visible on it peeps out from below.
+The logo returned to the citrus theme, but without a direct hint of orange.
+Its layout is original and different from everyone else’s.
+Behind the name, a semicircle of fruit, with visible slices, peeps out from below.
 It is grapefruit, tangerine, orange, or lemon.
-The lobules do not have a clear border, and there is a white space between them.
+The lobules lack a clear border, and there is a white space between them.
 And from above, above the name, squeezed juice splashes.

-Neatly rounded drops and rounded corners of the letters hint at the fruit’s shape, embodying Mirinda’s pleasant taste.
+Neatly rounded drops and rounded letter corners hint at the fruit’s shape, embodying Mirinda’s pleasant taste.

 2017 – today